-Course Thesis Writing A Course Numbering Code (GG) POL722E
+Course Thesis Writing A C Course Numbering Code (GG) POL722E

 Campus Surugadai Semester Spring Credits 2

-Lecturer [Professor] NAGAHATA MAKOTO
+Lecturer [Professor r] N IAGAHATA N ΙΑΚΟΤΟ

 The objective of this course is to provide necessary guidance for the student to start own research for dissertation writing.
 After the completion of this course, the student is expected to make a draft of own research plan with clear theme, questions, and framework of analysis.
 The classes will be tutorial type thus the student is required to present own idea followed by discussion with the teacher.